Madrid residents eager ahead of this week's reopening

 Madrid and Barcelona will follow other areas of the country where the lockdown has already been eased further.
 Bars will be allowed to open terraces at 50% capacity and people will be permitted to meet in groups of a maximum of 10.

-Madrid’s main hospitality organization told newspaper Cinco Dias this week it expected only around 10% of terraces to open in the city.
+Madrid’s main hospitality organisation told newspaper Cinco Dias this week it expected only around 10% of terraces to open in the city.

 Prime Minister Pedro Sanchez on Saturday announced Spain would reopen its borders to international tourism from July.
 Tourism accounts for more than 12% of Spain’s economic output.